srobo/website/_posts/2019-04-09-sr2019-tlc-crowned-champion.md

 We always like to see new teams joining the competition, and Eltham College were still able to pull their weight against our seasoned competitors.
 Their robot picked up a stack of tokens and used tank tracks as a method of climbing the volcano.

 The Committee Award is especially important to us.
 As engineers, we are looking for the most simple and elegant solution to every challenge, and Team SWI from South Wilts Grammar School managed to do exactly that.
-Their robot was designed to take a single token into the highest scoring zone, the Caldera, by using [large wheels to climb the volcano](https://twitter.com/studentrobotics/status/1114534154283175936).
+Their robot was designed to take a single token into the highest scoring zone, the caldera, by using [large wheels to climb the volcano](https://twitter.com/studentrobotics/status/1114534154283175936).
 Over the course of the competition weekend, they made notes of other teams' strategies and were constantly evolving their own to stay competitive.
 They also quickly and cleverly changed their approach to overcome technical difficulties midway through the competition.

 We love to see teams dressing up to compliment their robot theme, and this year Haberdashers' Aske's Boys' School won the Robot and Team Image award with their Hawaiian theme.
 This was complimented with inflatable palm trees and a 3D paper pineapple on top of their robot.